 What and Where Eat in Cardiff

-On our first night in Cardiff, Bridget was understandably tired after the journey so we decided to eat in the hotel.
+Bridget was understandably tired after the journey on our first night in Cardiff, so we decided to eat in the hotel.

-We left the hotel for breakfast and visited The Capitol Shopping Centre which is 100 yards away, we’d noticed a full English breakfast for £3.95 in Cafe Caribe.
+We left the hotel for breakfast and visited The Capitol Shopping Centre, which is 100 yards away.
+We’d noticed a full English breakfast for £3.95 in Cafe Caribe.

-The following day we had dinner in the Golden Corner Chinese restaurant (50 yards from the hotel).
+We had dinner in the Golden Corner Chinese restaurant (50 yards from the hotel).

-The Chinese menu is in pictures and looked lovely but we had no idea what it was.
+The Chinese menu is in pictures and looked lovely, but we had no idea what it was.
 We did recognise shins, chins and fish heads!

 Shopping in Cardiff

-Not surprisingly Cardiff is a shoppers paradise!
-It was recently voted the 6th best place to shop in the UK …
+Not surprisingly, Cardiff is a shopper’s paradise!
+It was recently voted the 6th best place to shop in the UK.

-We were caught out by the charge for plastic bags (min 5 pence) but the Welsh Cakes soon helped us forget.
-You must visit Cardiff Market and try the home-made cakes!
+We were caught out by the charge for plastic bags (min 5 pence), but the Welsh Cakes soon helped us forget.
+You must visit Cardiff Market and try the homemade cakes!

 Landmarks in Cardiff

-Where to start … Cardiff is rich in architecture, history, culture and oh yes a bloody big castle smack bang in the middle!
+Where to start … Cardiff is rich in architecture, history, culture and, oh yes, a bloody big castle smack bang in the middle!

-To immerse yourself in Wales and Cardiff’s history visit one of the many museums.
+To immerse yourself in Wales and Cardiff’s history, visit one of the many museums.
 Cardiff is home to the National Museum of Wales, St Fagans National History Museum, Big Pit National Coal Museum, National Wool Museum, National Roman Legion Museum, National Slate Museum and the National Waterfront Museum.

 In short, you could spend a weekend in Cardiff just visiting museums.
-For accessibility, opening times and entrance fee’s visit: Museums in Cardiff
+For accessibility, opening times and entrance fees, visit Museums in Cardiff.

 Events and Festivals in Cardiff

-Cardiff Millennium Stadium became the home of major sporting events when Wembley Stadium was being rebuilt.
+Cardiff Millennium Stadium became the home of major sporting events when Wembley Stadium was rebuilt.
 Today it hosts International Rugby, football, Motorsport and music concerts from some of the world’s biggest stars.

-We arrived in Cardiff at the end of the festival season, the best resources for the 2015 season are: Cardiff Festivals and Visit Cardiff Events
+We arrived in Cardiff at the end of the festival season.
+The best resources for the 2015 season are Cardiff Festivals and Visit Cardiff Events.

 What we wished we’d done in Cardiff

-One downside of short city breaks is we simply don’t have the time to do and see everything we want to!
+One downside of short city breaks is we don’t have the time to do and see everything we want to!

 Cardiff Castle –

-Eventually, we gave it up as a bad idea and put it on our “To do” list, the pictures of the castle you see in this post are courtesy of Flickr.
+Eventually, we gave it up as a bad idea and put it on our “To do” list.
+The pictures of the castle you see in this post are courtesy of Flickr.

 Cardiff Bay Tour –